-Our carpet cleansing method is so different from steam cleaning and shampooing that it isn"t even remotely close," said Mr. Boyswaddle, the proprietor of the ChemDry south west franchise in Peake"s Tip, Pa
+Our carpet cleaning up approach is so different from steam-cleaning and shampooing that it isn"t even remotely close," said Mr. Boyswaddle, the proprietor of the ChemDry south west franchise in stevens Tip, Pa

-" It"s almost like using club soda to remove a stain out of your top," Mr. Boyswaddle said, explaining that for splotches in the carpet, the Chem CLean organization has a complete array of blemish removers.
+" It"s almost like using club soda to remove a stain out of your top," Mr. Boyswaddle said, explaining that for splotches in the carpet, the ChemDry organization has a wide array of blemish cleaners.

 And the best thing about our equipment is that it use about one-tenth of the fluid used with steam cleaning and shampoo.
 And that means your rug or carpet will be dry in an hour instead of a day.".Beverly, Sherwood Park, Saint Albert, Lancaster Park, Bretona, Namao, Strathcona, Carbondale, Nisku, Ardrossan